wasmiester/310-Group-Project/README.md

 In order to better suit the keyword style bot that we have created, we needed to implement a way of understanding sentences that were input, and extract the necessary information required to generate a query that the bot can use to get a response.
 To do this, we used POS tagging, tokenization, and segmentation.
 These systems work together to process questions asked, and provide us with a query in the form of \<Noun\> \<Descriptor\> which we use to generate much more intricate and conversational dialogue.

 ### translation:
 the bot can detect and translate any non english phrase to english.
 The only caviate is that it can only do to languages using the english alphabet for the rest you would need to install all the alphabeets and characters from other languages thus bloating the bot.

 ### coordinates:
-    can turn any address to coordinate
+can turn any address to coordinate. uses north y east x format